MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-allocation.md

 ---
 author: sumanic
-description: This article describes how to set up the inventory allocation feature of the Inventory Visibility add-in in Microsoft Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 01/28/2026 ms.custom:
+description: Learn about how to set up the inventory allocation feature of the Inventory Visibility add-in in Microsoft Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 01/28/2026 ms.custom: